 Some of my early relationships were with people who shouldn’t have made it past the second date.
 Even when these relationships became toxic, I held out hope far too long.
 I wanted to believe they were the right person for me, at least partly because I didn’t really know who else I could find.
 As I grew, I started to learn what a healthy relationship looks like, and I recognized patterns in how I had “settled” in the past.
 And I realized that many other introverts might fall into the same trap.

 I can’t pretend that my experiences will be true for everyone.
 But I have noticed five things that every healthy relationship needs.
-Unfortunately, introverts often go without some of these things–then wake up one day and realize the relationship isn’t truly satisfying.
-Here are the five signs you may be in the “right” relationship:
+Unfortunately, introverts often go without some of these things — then wake up one day and realize the relationship isn’t truly satisfying.

 1. You’re attracted to the other person.